-Senior living has evolved significantly over the years and there are many options when it comes to senior living.
+Senior living has evolved significantly over the years and has many options.
 With this in mind, many baby boomers frequently ask themselves: What senior care services will I need moving forward?
 Is a particular senior living community right for me?

-Life Plan Communities, also, known as Continuing Care Retirement Communities (CCRCs) offer several levels of care from independent residential living to nursing care that support residents as needs change.
-It’s important for seniors to understand how a Life Plan Community can support them as they age and take away the worries about future health concerns whether with memory loss or declining health.
+Life Plan Communities, also known as Continuing Care Retirement Communities (CCRCs) offer several levels of care from independent residential living to nursing care that support residents as needs change.
+It’s important for seniors to understand how a Life Plan Community can support them as they age and take away the worries about future health concerns, whether memory loss or declining health.

 Here are the different levels of care to expect at a Life Plan Community, along with some of their differences.

 Many seniors start to think about retirement living long before they are in need of regular care.
-Independent residential living offers cottages and apartments in a community of like-aged individuals.
-This provides an environment where seniors can enjoy the company of their peers while receiving services like maintenance and grounds care as well as social and wellness activities.
-The communities, also, offer on-campus amenities such as fitness centers, salons, dining, physician services, therapy services and transportation.
+Independent residential living offers apartments and cottages in a community of like-aged individuals.
+This provides an environment where seniors have maintenance and grounds care handled for them, while they enjoy social and wellness activities with their peers.
+The communities also offer on-campus amenities, such as fitness centers, salons, dining, physician services, therapy services, and transportation services.

-Some communities may offer Assisted Living which is similar to Personal Care but with additional medical support.
+Some communities may offer Assisted Living services, which is similar to Personal Care, but with additional medical support.

-Many seniors suffer from memory loss complications such as dementia.
+Many seniors suffer from memory loss complications, such as dementia or Alzheimer’s.
 Memory care is designed to provide a calm, independent environment that is safe and comfortable.

 Healthcare Centers provide skilled nursing and permanent custodial assistance for both long-term care and short-term rehabilitation.
-Healthcare Centers provide delivery of care from licensed nurses as part of the medical treatment plan.
-It is a higher level of care given in response to a one-time or on-going medical conditions.
+They also provide delivery of care from licensed nurses as part of the medical treatment plan.
+It is a higher-level of care given in response to one-time or ongoing medical conditions.

-The United Zion Retirement Community and the Life Plan Difference
+The United Zion Retirement Community & the Life Plan Difference

 Here at United Zion Retirement Community, we are proud to be a Life Plan Community.
-Our scenic hilltop location in Lititz, Pennsylvania offers a full range of services to care for residents as they age.
+Our scenic hilltop location in Lititz, Lancaster County, PA provides a full-range of services to care for residents as they age.
 For more information about the benefits of Life Plan Communities and United Zion’s range of services, contact our team today.